As a study permit holder, you must:

-You must be enrolled at the DLI that you identified in your study permit application.
+You must be enrolled at the designated learning instiution (DLI) that you identified in your study permit application.
 If you have transferred to the University of Saskatchewan from another educational institution in Canada, you must inform IRCC of your transfer through your online account as soon as possible.
 Please see more information here.

 Actively pursue your studies

 At minimum, you must be a part-time student as defined by your program of study.
-Your program of study course calendar will specify when you are expected to be registered in classes and when you are on a designated break.
+Your program of study course calendar will specify when you are expected to be registered in classes and when you are on a scheduled academic break.